FortAwesome/wordpress-fontawesome/readme.txt

 * Leverage the latest release or a specific version of our icons.
 * Choose the tech, either SVG or Web Font.
 * Take your pick of loading your icons from our classic Font Awesome CDN, or use Font Awesome Kits - the easiest and most efficient way to use Font Awesome icons on the web.
-* Turn on automatic compatibility for Font Awesome Version 4 if you’re still using Version 4 syntax.
+* Turn on automatic compatibility for Font Awesome Version 4 if you - or your plugins - are still using Version 4 syntax.
 * Troubleshoot and resolve issues when multiple versions of Font Awesome are loading on your site from other plugins/themes, which can cause unexpected icon display or technical issues.
+* Make things even awesomer using icons from Font Awesome Version 6.
+* Use your uploaded icons from your Pro Kits.

 *Note: The plugin is not compatible on WordPress multisite at this time.*